elastic/elastic-agent/README.md

 The custom images are tagged with the current version, commit and timestamp.
 The timestamp is included to force a new Docker image to be used, which enables pushing new binaries without recreating the deployment.
-Kibana only installs the integration package when it first starts up, so any changes to the package will be disregarded when updating an existing deployment.

 To specify custom images create your `docker_image.auto.tfvars` file similar to `docker_image.auto.tfvars.sample`.